mat-docs/ATLAS.Site/docs/developer-resources/atlas/sql-race/net6-upgrade.md

 dotnetenv('core')
 ```

-!!! warning
+!!! warning "MATLAB R2024b with .NET 6"

-    There is a known bug for MATLAB R2024b with .NET 6.
+    MATLAB R2024b has a known issue with .NET6.

     To patch:

     From a .NET 6 installation, copy ijwhost.dll from
     `./packs/Microsoft.NETCore.App.Host.win-x64/6.0.XX/runtimes/win-x64/native/ijwhost.dll`
     into <matlabroot>/bin/win64 (replace existing).

 The runtime configuration file for the .NET runtime can be found